Chimekinglsey/alx-higher_level_programming/0x03-python-data_structures/README.md

-Working on List and other datastructure in python
+Working on List and other datastructure in python.
+Python is sweeter than C